 - Ecocriticism/Environmental Cultural Studies

 - Environmental Humanities storytelling methodologies/interdisciplinary research dissemination strategies

 - Activist tales from the field

-- Artistic fabulations, collaborations, worldings in practice and non-textual art forms.
+- Artistic fabulations, collaborations, worldings in practice

 - Audio, Visual Storytelling, Digital Platforms, Subscriptions